aws-samples/cloudmosaic-dotnet/Module1.md

 # Module 1: Setup the AWS tools and user credentials

 The steps in this module will walk you through setting up the [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/) (Windows only) and the AWS extensions for working with [AWS Lambda](https://aws.amazon.com/lambda/) and [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) with the dotnet CLI (on Windows, macOS, and Linux).

+With the AWS tools installed, next you will create an [Identity and Access Management (IAM)](https://aws.amazon.com/iam/) user in your account.
+The user you create will have *Administrator* privileges for the purpose of this workshop.

-Finally you will create an [Identity and Access Management (IAM)](https://aws.amazon.com/iam/) user in your account with programmatic credentials, and configure a local credential profile containing the AWS access and secret keys generated for the user that will then be used by the AWS tools.
+Finally you will use those programmatic credentials generated for the user to configure a local *credential profile*.
+The credential profile will then be used by the AWS tools when you work with AWS services later in this guide.

-> ***Note: You may skip this module and proceed directly to module 2 if you already have the tools installed and have a credential profile for an IAM user (with at least AWS Power User permissions) on your machine, .***
+> ***Note: If you already have the AWS tools installed and configured with a credential profile, you may skip this module and proceed directly to [module 2](Module2.md).***

-## Step 1: **(Visual Studio on Windows users only)** Install the AWS Toolkit for Visual Studio
+## Step 1: ***(for Visual Studio on Windows users only)*** Install the AWS Toolkit for Visual Studio

 In this step you will install the AWS Toolkit for Visual Studio on Windows.
 If you are using macOS or Linux, or are on Windows and do not wish to use Visual Studio, you can skip this step.